-Review the plan's financial records for the following:
+Review the carrier's financial records for the following:

-- A. Review the plan's general ledger record of cash (LOC) receipts to verify that the plan received OPM premium payments and that they are recording the receipts properly.
-Reconcile any differences. - B. Payments from the plan to providers.
-Review the plan's general ledger records of claim payments to verify that the plan reimbursed providers and subscribers for the amounts received from OPM.
+- A. Review the carrier's general ledger record of cash (LOC) receipts to verify that the carrier received OPM premium payments and that they are recording the receipts properly.
+Reconcile any differences. - B. Payments from the carrier to providers.
+Review the carrier's general ledger records of claim payments to verify that the carrier reimbursed providers and subscribers for the amounts received from OPM.
 Reconcile any differences. - C. Charges for administrative expenses.
-Determine that the administrative expenses reported in the FEHBP financial statements reconcile to the plan's general ledger.
+Determine that the administrative expenses reported in the FEHBP financial statements reconcile to the carrier's general ledger.